shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 While wearing this belt, you have a dragon tail about 10ft long.

 Whenever you change your facing direction, your tail swipes all creatures behind you in a 10ft radius.
-They must succeed on a DC12 Dexterity saving throw or take 1d6 Bludgeoning damage and be knocked prone.
+They take 1d6 Bludgeoning damage and get knocked prone.
+**Saving throw**: Dexterity DC12

+You can spend 5ft of movement to turn 90 degrees without moving to another space.

 # Blindstep Bandana